 Relationships with Indigenous People

-Within the framework of our Values, we respect the cultures, customs and values of the people in communities where we operate and take into account their needs, concerns, and aspirations.
+Within the framework of our values, we respect the cultures, customs and values of the people in communities in which we operate and take into account their needs, concerns, and aspirations.

 Howmet Aerospace requires our suppliers to comply with all applicable laws, rules, regulations, orders, conventions, ordinances, and standards.
 In connection with this requirement, all suppliers must adhere to Howmet Aerospace’s Supplier Code of Conduct which sets forth the sustainable ethical and business practices required to do business with us.